 Required courses normally offered in the Spring/Summer term - Electives

-- Electives are offered throughout the academic year on a 2-year rotation
+- Electives are offered throughout the academic year on a rotational basis

-Fore more information, see the Suggested Program Plan (Course option).
-Note that students who elect to deviate from the suggested Program Plan Layout are responsible for ensuring that they meet all program requirements in a timely fashion.
+For more information, see the Program Plan (Course option).
+Note that students who elect to deviate from the Program Plan Layout are responsible for ensuring that they meet all program requirements in a timely fashion.

 Note: Graduate level elective courses that are not HESC Public Health courses must have prior approval of the Graduate Coordinator.